dboddie-canonical-work/disgorged-docs/snap-store-metrics.rst

 Systems running snapd will periodically make a refresh request to the store, checking the for the most recent release of each installed snap.
 At that moment, they inform the store of their device-serial along with a list of the currently installed snaps.
 The store simply infers the list of active applications from the clients’ requests in a given period.

 To access the Snap Store, simply go to https://snapcraft.io/store and login with your developer account credentials.
-See `Using the Snap Store </t/using-the-snap-store/12379>`__ if you don’t yet have an account, and have yet to publish snaps to the store.
+See :ref:`using-the-snap-store` if you don’t yet have an account, and have yet to publish snaps to the store.

-Snap Store metrics can also be retrieved with `snapcraft metrics </t/snapcraft-metrics/25732>`__ command.
+Snap Store metrics can also be retrieved with :ref:`snapcraft metrics <snapcraft-metrics>` command.

 My published snaps
 ------------------